Postselected quantum hypothesis testing: Introduction

 However, a limitation of the above formulations is that they assume access to only a single copy of the state to be discriminated.
 This is not reflective of situations encountered in practice, where one typically deals with sources that emit many copies of quantum states, which we can use to our advantage in attempting to discriminate them.
 That is, we can assume that we receive either $\rho^{\otimes n}$ or~$\sigma^{\otimes n}$ and then perform a joint measurement over all $n$ systems.
 The crucial question then is: how exactly does the performance in discriminating two states improve when we have access to more copies of them?
 The ultimate limit of such protocols is described by the asymptotic setting with $n \to \infty$, and the figures of merit then are the decay rates of $\beta_\ve(\rho^{\otimes n},\sigma^{\otimes n})$ and $p_{\rm err} (\rho^{\otimes n}, \sigma^{\otimes n} \pbar p, q)$, known as the error exponents.
 These two limits give rise to two of the most fundamental quantities in quantum information.
 The first one is the \emph{quantum relative entropy} $D(\rho \| \sigma) \coloneqq \Tr \rho (\log \rho - \log \sigma)$~\cite{umegaki_1962}, which is known to be exactly equal to the error exponent in asymmetric hypothesis testing:

 This was shown in the works of Hiai and Petz~\cite{hiai_1991} (achievability and weak converse \footnote{In the setting of asymptotic asymmetric hypothesis testing, a `weak converse' for the error exponent is understood as one that holds in the limit $\ve \to 0$, while a `strong converse' holds for every $\ve \in (0,1)$.
 The motivation for considering the latter is that, for every type~II error exponent larger than a strong converse bound, the type~I error must be prohibitively large --- it must asymptotically converge to~1, making discrimination effectively impossible.}) and Ogawa and Nagaoka~\cite{ogawa_2000} (strong converse).
-The above result, known as the quantum Stein's lemma, provides an important operational interpretation of the quantum relative entropy, and in a large part motivates its extensive use in quantum information as a quantifier of the distinguishability between two quantum states and a meaningful divergence between them.
-An analogous result in symmetric hypothesis testing was obtained in the works of Nussbaum and Szko\l{}a~\cite{nussbaum_2009} (achievability) and Audenaert \textit{et al}.~\cite{audenaert_2007}~(converse), yielding
+The above result, known as the quantum Stein's lemma, generalises a seminal result due to Stein and Chernoff~\cite{stein_unpublished,chernoff_1956}.
+It provides an important operational interpretation of the quantum relative entropy, and in a large part motivates its extensive use in quantum information as a quantifier of the distinguishability between two quantum states and a meaningful generalisation of the Kullback--Leibler divergence~\cite{kullback_1951}.